Skip to Main Content

 Evaluation

-There will be a meeting with students at the beginning of each rotation to discusses rotation-specific goals and objectives and clearly communicate the performance expectations.
+There will be a meeting with students at the beginning of each rotation to discuss rotation-specific goals and objectives, as well as to communicate expectations.

-Upon completion of the rotation, the supervising attending will complete a departmental student evaluation form.
-The attending will inform the students of any problems identified, and concerns will be discussed immediately after they occur.
+Students will receive daily feedback from faculty or residents via Google Forms.
+Upon completion of the rotation, the supervising attending will complete a departmental student evaluation form using this feedback.
+The attending also will inform the students of any problems identified, and concerns will be discussed immediately after they occur.

-The students will complete a departmental rotation evaluation form.
-These evaluations and feedbacks are used to improve teaching techniques and rotation specific objectives.
+The students will complete a departmental rotation evaluation form which will give us the opportunity to improve the rotation for future medical students.
+These evaluations and feedback are used to improve teaching techniques and rotation-specific objectives.